The maximal degree in random recursive graphs with random weights: Overview of the proofs

-Somewhat surprising is that for both the~\ref{ass:weighttaufin} and~\ref{ass:weighttau0} sub-cases, when we consider not a compact window around the optimal index but instead all $\inn$, we find that the second order correction as suggested above is insufficient, as can be observed in~\eqref{eq:nottight} and~\eqref{eq:ravcor2nd} in Theorem~\ref{Thrm:maxsecond2}.
-The reason this behaviour is observed, loosely speaking, is that we can move away even further from what one would expect to be the optimal window, i.e.\ $\ell(n)n^\gamma$ for $\ell$ that do not grow or decay `too quickly' in the~\ref{ass:weighttaufin} sub-case and $t_nn$ in the~\ref{ass:weighttau0} sub-case, and find higher degrees.
+Somewhat surprising is that for both the~\ref{ass:weighttaufin} and~\ref{ass:weighttau0} sub-cases, when we consider not a compact window around the optimal index but instead all $\inn$, we find that the second-order correction as suggested above is insufficient, as can be observed in~\eqref{eq:nottight} and~\eqref{eq:ravcor2nd} in Theorem~\ref{Thrm:maxsecond2}.
+The reason this behaviour is observed, informally, is that we can move away even further from what one would expect to be the optimal window, i.e.\ $\ell(n)n^\gamma$ for $\ell$ that do not grow or decay `too quickly' in the~\ref{ass:weighttaufin} sub-case and $t_nn$ in the~\ref{ass:weighttau0} sub-case, and find higher degrees.
 As we have observed above, when setting $s=0,t=\infty$ in the limit in~\eqref{eq:gumbppplim2ii}, which would mimic considering all $\inn$ rather than the indices in a compact window around $n^\gamma$, we obtain $\sup_{(v,w)\in\Pi}w-\log v$ (when we would set $\zeta_0=0$).
 It is readily checked that integrating the intensity measure $\nu$ over $\R_+\times \R$ yields an infinitely large rate.
-Hence, $\sup_{(v,w)\in\Pi}w-\log v=\infty$ almost surely, so that the second order scaling $(1-\gamma)a_{n^{\gamma}}\log n$ is insufficient when considering all $\inn$.
+Hence, $\sup_{(v,w)\in\Pi}w-\log v=\infty$ almost surely, so that the second-order scaling $(1-\gamma)a_{n^{\gamma}}\log n$ is insufficient when considering all $\inn$.